-Many M&A transactions in China involve a consortium of PE investors, which is particularly driven by the shortage of quality target companies and soaring valuations for a limited number of unicorn enterprises in recent years.
+Transactions in China involving a consortium of PE investors are not uncommon, partially driven by the shortage of quality target companies and soaring valuations for a limited number of unicorn enterprises in previous years.
 Depending on the deal-specific dynamics of the transaction, a buyer consortium led by PE funds may include their major limited partners, other affiliates, existing investors of the target company and unrelated third-party co-investors.